Our site is security protected! SSL certificate

 - We Grow Heritage/heirloom organic vegetables and ornamentals, and preserve their seeds and offer them to you

 - We bring people the experience of our inherent connection to nature, and cause them to remember their symbiosis with mother Earth

 - We embrace and Embody the protection of biodiversity, with ongoing education through sharing of information

 Why we do what we do, our story;

-I began to realize how interconnected the natural world is; the force which sustains all of us.
+I have been on a lifetime journey awakening to how interconnected the natural world is; the force which sustains all of us.
 While enjoying the fruits, vegetables and blooms of my labours, I marveled at the complex aspects of this symbiosis.
-I joined Horticultural societies in my quest for knowledge. then became a certified Master Gardener through Dalhousie University.
+I joined Horticultural societies in my quest for knowledge and became a certified Master Gardener through Dalhousie University.

 The love of seed was germinating and the seed stewardship seed was planted deep within me.
 A passion for connecting people through growing food had already been growing, the concepts and ideas of life long learning have truly begun to sprout.
-Seeds and plants helped me to find my sense of place.
+Seeds, plants and nature helped me to find my sense of place.

-I now participate in many volunteer organizations, have been on radio and cable TV shows, hold inspiring workshops, grow out rare heirloom seeds, speak to various groups and write articles and am a grower for a larger organic seed group.
+I now participate in many volunteer organizations, have been on radio and cable TV shows, hold inspiring workshops, grow out rare heirloom seeds, speak to various groups, write articles and am a grower for a larger organic seed group.
 I have joined many wonderful groups like the Seeds of Diversity, Seed Savers Exchange, and the Ontario Biodynamic Society.
-I continue to learn more and more about the fascinating world we live in.
+I contribute to Seeds of Diversity by growing out varieties and returning them to the seed bank and continue to learn more and more about the fascinating world we live in.

 Today, my goal is to reach a wider audience and promote more beneficial gardening, making our endangered seeds more available to all to participate in their wonder.